 * 1 tbsp unsalted butter

-* 8 ounces Ghirardelli white chocolate baking bar, chopped into small pieces
+* 8 ounces Ghirardelli white chocolate baking bar

 * 1 cup shredded coconut or chopped almonds